collabora/WhisperFusion/README.md

   code into optimized kernels.

 ## Getting Started

+### Backend

-- We provide a pre-built TensorRT-LLM docker container that has both whisper and phi converted to TensorRT engines and WhisperSpeech model is pre-downloaded to quickly start interacting with WhisperFusion.
+- A pre-built TensorRT-LLM docker container is provided that has both whisper and phi converted to TensorRT engines and WhisperSpeech model is pre-downloaded to quickly start interacting with WhisperFusion.
+It is built for cuda-architectures 89 and 90.
 ```bash
  docker run --gpus all --shm-size 64G -p 6006:6006 -p 8888:8888 -it ghcr.io/collabora/whisperfusion:latest
 ```
+#### Hosting on Google Cloud Compute

+1. Configure an instance with a GPU with `>= 24GB` RAM and preferably cuda-architectures versions 89 and 90.
+2. Configure the boot disk
+	a) Pick the Operating System "Deep Learning on Linux"
+	 b) Pick a Version which has "CUDA 12.1 Installed" or later.
+	 c) Allocate ample disk space: `>= 256GB`
+3. Create a Firewall Rule allowing ports tcp: 6006 and 8888.
+     a) Assign this Filewall Rule to the above instance
+4. Launch the instance and, when prompted, agree to install the CUDA driver
+5. Once finished, run the above docker command to start a container with `Whisper-Fusion`
+    a) On the first run, it should download a few models.
+If no errors are printed, then it booted successfully.

+### Frontend

-- Start Web GUI
+#### Start Web GUI
+1. If you are hosting the backend remotely, open an SSH tunnel for ports 6006 and 8888 from localhost to the External IP of the backend server.
+These tunnels must remain open for the duration of the frontend.
+	- `ssh -N -n -L 6006:localhost:6006 <External IP>`
+	- `ssh -N -n -L 8888:localhost:8888 <External IP>`

+2. Run the frontend
 ```bash
  cd examples/chatbot/html
  python -m http.server
 ```

 ## Build Docker Image
-- We provide the docker image for cuda-architecures 89 and 90.
+- A docker image for cuda-architecures 89 and 90 is provided.
 If you have a GPU with a different cuda architecture.
 For e.g. to build for RTX 3090 with cuda- architecture 86
 ```bash